ou-astrophysics/Object-detection-with-Faster-R-CNN/README.md

     "pretrained_ckpt": "./pretrained_models/Zoobot-evo-epoch=23-step=92160_5channel.ckpt",
     // path to dataframe (parquet) with bbox and label data "data_table": "./data/HSC_crossmatch_model_training_5channel.gzip",
-    // path to directory containing the subdirectories /pngs and /masks "image_dir": "./data/",
+    // path to directory containing the images "image_dir": "./data/",
     // batch size
     "batch_size": 16,
     // number of classes for the detector to classify.
 Should always includes +1 for background.
     "num_classes": 6,
-    // number of epochs to traine
+    // number of epochs to train
     "epochs": 150,
     "channels": 5,
     "bands": 'IRGZY,
-    // mean pixel values for each channel "image_mean":
+    // mean pixel values for each channel, used for adjusting the first transform layer of the model "image_mean":
     [
         0.1752493,